SPRING: Mondays, 6:00 – 9:00 PM

 Emily Fox-Kales is a clinical psychologist who specializes in the treatment of eating disorders and body disturbances in the Department of Psychiatry at Harvard Medical School.
 She also is on the faculty of Northeastern University where she teaches film, gender and cultural studies in the Cinema Studies program.
 She has served as Film Editor of the journal Gender & Psychoanalysis and published on psycho-social narratives of the woman’s body.
 Her new book is Body Shots: Hollywood and the Culture of Eating Disorders (2011).

-Suzanne Leonard is Assistant Professor of English at Simmons College, where she co-coordinates the minor in Cinema and Media Studies.
+Suzanne Leonard is Associate Professor of English at Simmons College, where she co-coordinates the minor in Cinema and Media Studies.
 Her specialties include film and media studies, feminist theory, and women's literature, and she is the author of Fatal Attraction (Wiley-Blackwell, 2009).
 Her articles have appeared in Signs, Genders, and Women's Studies Quarterly.